sachinchoudhary09/EdTech-Platform/README.md

 ## Acknowledgements

-The CodePlay was created by Pranjal Mishra.
-Special thanks to Love Babbar Bhaiya and CodeHelp.
+The CodePlay was created by Sachin.

 ## Contact